 I was so enthralled to find out what the prophetic meaning was, after reading Mary Poppins, I ordered the complete works of P.L Travers.
-The day of ordering it I received a text from a friend who is gifted in the prophetic.
-He lives in New York City and this is what it said, “Today as I was strolling along I noticed that in the dead of winter, the cherry trees are budding early and it reminded me of a dream God gave me about Cherry tree blossoms.
-In my dream the trees were tall and laden with vibrant pink flowers.
-It was in the heart of winter and freezing cold, yet the trees held magnificent blossoms.”
+The day I ordered it, I received a text from a gifted friend in the prophetic.
+He lives in New York City, and this is what it said, “Today as I was strolling along I noticed that in the dead of winter, the cherry trees are budding early and it reminded me of a dream God gave me about Cherry tree blossoms.
+In my dream, the trees were tall and laden with vibrant pink flowers.
+It was in the heart of winter and cold, yet the trees held magnificent blossoms.”
 My mouth hung open as I walked over to my husband and handed him my phone to read the text.
-Hmmm, interesting, he said…Wonder what it all could mean?”
+Hmmm, interesting, he said.
+Wonder what it all could mean?”

-I continued to ponder this Cherry tree idiom and then life went on and just as I had almost completely forgotten about it, months later it came crashing back.
-Most of you know that my husband and I have not done much with my books.
-We haven’t really had the finances or felt led to.
-We just self-published my four books and felt that in God’s timing He would open a door.
-Although we received many encouraging responses from our readers, sales have been limited and often I have asked Abba Father if He is going to bless these books.
-A few weeks ago my husband saw an advertisement in the local paper for a free marketing seminar with Woodland Marketing and we decided to go.
-We had just gotten 14 or 15 inches of snow a few weeks prior and it was still colder than usual.
+(2015) My husband saw an advertisement in the local paper for a free marketing seminar with Woodland Marketing, and we decided to go.
+We had just gotten 14 or 15 inches of snow a few weeks prior, and it was still colder than usual.
 A steady rain mixed with snow was slicing the air as we ventured to a local pizzeria and listened intently to the marketing expert.
-After the meeting we met with the speaker, Paige Nickel, and arranged a date with her at a café on the square in town.
+After the meeting, we met with the speaker, Paige Nickel, and arranged a date with her at a café on the square in town.
 Being new to the city, it was one we had never been to.
-On the morning of our lunch date, several folks on facebook had posted pictures of Cherry tree blossoms due to a festival held every year in Washington, DC.
-So, once again I had cherry trees on my mind.
+On the morning of our lunch date, several folks on Facebook had posted pictures of Cherry tree blossoms due to a festival held every year in Washington, DC.
+So, once again, I had cherry trees on my mind.
 I also couldn’t help but wonder about the almond tree blossoms and Aaron’s rod that budded and bloomed and the beauty of the tassels hanging from the Jewish prayer shawls called Talliths.

-As we walked into the café I gazed at the large open floor plan and then noticed one table with some folders and paperwork on it, about that time our marketer ventured from the back, greeted us warmly and sat down in front of the paperwork.
-It was about that time that I had a JEREMIAH moment!
-“WHAT DO YOU SEE?”
+As we walked into the café, I gazed at the large open floor plan and then noticed one table with some folders and paperwork on it.
+About that time, our marketer ventured from the back, greeted us warmly, and sat down in front of the paperwork.
+It was about that time that I had a Jeremiah moment!
+“What do you see?”
 I see the branch of an almond tree,” Jeremiah replied.
-Then Hashem answered him and said, “You have seen well, for I am watching over MY WORD TO PERFORM IT.”
-Jeremiah 1:11-12 NASB.
+Then Hashem answered him and said, “You have seen well, for I am watching over my word to perform it” (Jeremiah 1:11-12 NASB).